panzerr/BestiaryBuilder/ROADMAP.md

  * Add some css to the html files

 ## Bugs
  * For some reason the copy adds a bunch of gibberish to the end of the html file

+## Big Features
+ * Add links from the web